SCSUofT/entrust/README.md

 ### User relation to roles

+For your local computer setup,
+YOU SHOULD HAVE MIMR2 ON YOUR LOCAL,
+IF YOU DO NOT,
-For your local computer setup, you may need following mockup tables Now generate the Entrust migration:
+you may need following mockup tables
+Now generate the Entrust migration:

 ```bash